 Whether it's a full meal or a hot cup of Starbucks coffee, TCNJ Dining Services' 10 facilities across campus have what you need to get through your classes and long hours of studying.
-Visit www.tcnjdining.com for hours of operation, menus, nutritional information and so much more!
-Or, find us on Facebook and Twitter by searching TCNJ Dining Services.
+Visit tcnj.sodexomyway.com for hours of operation, menus, nutritional information and so much more!
+Or, find us on Facebook, Twitter and Instagram by searching TCNJ Dining Services.

 Below is a snapshot of what is offered across campus, listed by building.

 Eickhoff Hall

-The Atrium at Eickhoff: Fresh Face, Fresh Food-Newly renovated and serving food in an entirely new way, we invite you to enjoy all-you-care-to-eat dining at The Atrium at Eickhoff at a really great price.
+The Atrium at Eickhoff: We invite you to enjoy all-you-care-toeat dining at The Atrium at Eickhoff at a really great price.
 Create your meal from 10 different platforms that include a Mongolian grill, open-flame rotisserie, multiple vegetarian options, and so much more.
-Take a virtual tour at www.tcnjdining.com/locations.html.
-Also check our Web site for information on Block Plans, giving you access to The Atrium at Eickhoff right on your ID card...and at a discount from the already great door rate!
+Check our web-site for information on Block Plans, giving you access to The Atrium at Eickhoff right on your ID card and at a discount from the already great door rate!